 It’s a sunny morning and this is the warmest harbor we will be in all week long.
-My girls know it – so they talk me into going swimming with them.
+Captain Schaefer knows it – so he encourages the crew to take a dip.
 This convinces a few adventurous folks to give it a try also.
 Some are in and out – you almost wonder if they got wet!
 Others discover that it’s refreshing and stay in to swim around the boat and maybe wash their hair (we have a shower onboard but many passengers still prefer to wash their hair with fresh seawater).
 While we are swimming, the crew is busy readying the boat for sail.
 This is the first morning to raise the anchor – it’s all done by hand and is a real team effort!
 What satisfaction to sail off the anchor under our own power and through the efforts of those on board.

 Wanting to explore a bit, several of us go ashore and walk out to Burnt Coat Harbor Light on Hockamock Head, admiring wildflowers and seashells on our route.
 We take pictures and leave the wildflowers and seashells for others to appreciate as well.
 Singing to raise the sails, the cadence is easy to adopt and the sails go up quickly.
-Annie is in the yawl boat Black Beauty pushing the schooner out of the harbor.
-Capt.
-Jon built her a few winters back out of local oak, brown heart and silver baly.
+The yawl boat aids us in a graceful departure from the harbor.
 She is our tugboat and our launch; she helps us get where we need to go when we don’t have enough wind and ferries us ashore for walks and shopping.

 Wednesdays are one of our favorite days of the week.
 It is on this day that shoulders relax, laughter is easy, conversations meaningful, and even moments of silence are noted and appreciated.
 There is a simpler appreciation of our surroundings.
 This day is the turning point as the magic and slower tempo of being on Penobscot Bay really seeps in and the hectic pace of our lives on shore falls away.